bichotll/radio/README.md

 ##Node version - Important

+This document assumes that you have already installed node.
+Otherwise, visit nodejs.org for more information.

 As some dependencies of the boilerplate used for this project are not fully compatible with the latest versions of node, you must run 0.12.12 to avoid any problem.